Most breast cancers are diagnosed in women with no significant family history

 Turn-around time is 10-12 weeks.

-If your questions are not shown here, please contact us directly.
+If your questions are not shown here, please Contact us directly.

 Your results will tell you, based on genetics and other risk factors, your risk for developing sporadic breast cancer over two different time periods: in the next 5 years and in your remaining lifetime.